Healthdirect Free Australian health advice you can count on.

 How is ovarian cancer diagnosed?

-If you or your doctor are concerned that you might have ovarian cancer, you will have a physical examination as well as tests and scans.
+If you or your doctor are concerned that you might have ovarian cancer, you will have a physical examination and tests and scans.
 If a tumour is found, you will need a biopsy to confirm it is a cancer.

 Physical examination

-Your GP or specialist doctor will perform a physical examination, including a pelvic examination, to look for signs of cancer.
+Your GP or specialist doctor will perform a physical examination, which may include a pelvic examination, to look for signs of cancer.

 A pelvic examination may involve your doctor looking inside your vagina with a medical tool called a speculum.

-Your doctor may also check your uterus and ovaries for any lumps by placing 2 fingers inside your vagina, while feeling your abdomen with their other hand.
+Your doctor may also check your uterus and ovaries for any lumps by placing 2 fingers inside your vagina while feeling your abdomen with their other hand.
 Your doctor may perform a digital rectal examination by placing a gloved finger into your anus and rectum to check for any lump or masses.
-These examinations can be uncomfortable but should not be painful.
+These tests can be uncomfortable but should not be painful.

 Blood tests and imaging